BechiixD/BechiixD/README.md

 I would also like to learn C++ or Rust in the future, but in the future...

 ## Who I am for the world?
-I'm a person, just one more
+I'm a person, just one more yet, yet...

 ## What I like?
 Cats, coffee and running until i can't breath anymore